My Love Is Your Love: Singles

-With this album, Houston released several dance and house remixes of the songs, all of which found huge success on the Billboard Dance Club Play chart.
+For the duration of the album's tenure, many of its singles were promoted with house and dance remixes, outside of "When You Believe", finding success on the Billboard Dance Club Play chart.
 Houston became one of the few artists to produce four consecutive number one dance singles off a single album, first reaching number one in February 1999 with the Thunderpuss remix of "It's Not Right but It's Okay", which became one of her longest running number-ones at three weeks, then topping the chart again for a week with the Hex Hector remix of "Heartbreak Hotel", later in the year with "My Love Is Your Love" for two weeks, and finally the Junior Vasquez mix of "I Learned From the Best" for three weeks.

 Houston also topped the Billboard Dance Music/Maxi-Singles Sales chart twice with "My Love Is Your Love" topping for two weeks and "I Learned From the Best" topping for a single week.
 The two other maxi singles, "Heartbreak Hotel"/"It's Not Right but It's Okay" and "It's Not Right but It's Okay"/"I Will Always Love You" each reached number two.
+The remixes were sometimes played on the radio more than the original versions of the songs, as was the case for "It's Not Right but It's Okay", which has since been held as one of the greatest dance songs of all time by many retrospective reviewers and critics.